 Bigstock

-This may seem like a no-brainer, but some people are so focused on the meat of their resume, they forget to include their contact info.
+This may seem like a no-brainer, but some people are so focused on the meat of their resume that they forget to include their contact info.
 When you're looking for a job, it's important to make it easy for interested parties to contact you.
 Some recruiters prefer to contact candidates via email.
 Others would rather just call.

 Irrelevant Information

-Your resume needs to make a good first impression.
-One that will make a recruiter or hiring manager want to learn more, and possibly contact you for an interview.
+Your resume needs to make a good first impression, one that will make a recruiter or hiring manager want to learn more and possibly contact you for an interview.
 Don't waste space with irrelevant information.
 Don't confuse them with inconsistencies or make them go into detective mode to find you.
 Begin your relationship with a potential employer as the candidate to beat.